grungert/hill-metrics/memory-bank/activeContext.md

    - Decision pending: Will likely implement a balanced approach based on the specific use cases

 3. **Search Implementation**:
-   - Evaluating MySQL's full-text search capabilities vs. dedicated search solutions
-   - Considering the performance implications for large datasets
+   - Implemented enhanced search bar with real-time suggestions and category filtering
+   - Using debounced input to reduce excessive API calls
+   - Used mock data service to simulate backend responses
-   - Decision pending: Will start with MySQL's built-in capabilities and evaluate performance
+   - Decision implemented: Modular architecture with separated UI and data service components

 4. **Component Layout Strategy**:
    - Moving away from fixed-width components to fully responsive designs